Trademark Protections

 Trademark cost changes depending on the type of registration, as well as the amount of trademark classes you want your registration to cover.
 Common law trademarks cost $0, state registration varies from jurisdiction to jurisdiction, and the USPTO registration starts at $250 per trademark class.

 Yes!
-Northwest offers a comprehensive federal trademark registration service that includes an attorney review of your application, a clearance check, submission of application, monitoring of deadlines, responding to procedural office actions, and our expert customer support – for only $249 (plus the USPTO filing fee)!
+Northwest offers a comprehensive federal trademark registration service that includes an attorney review of your application, a clearance check, submission of application, monitoring of deadlines, responding to procedural office actions, and our expert customer support.

 Want to know more?
 Learn about our trademark service process.